wast3rr/SpellChecker/README.txt

         - This prevents possible incorrect words that have syntax issues from being mistakenly marked as correct.
         - Numbers are also considered as punctuation.
+        - Also, if a dictionary file has words with trailing or leading punctuation in it, the program does not get rid of the punctuation.
+            This would cause possible errors in parsing, as examples like "...test..." and "<test>" would be falsely equal to each other.

 General Design Notes: